Skip to main content

 Why Does Dose Uniformity Matter so Much?

 The concept of dose uniformity is central to the principles of pharmacology and endocrinology.
 Your body’s cells have a specific number of receptors for each hormone.
-When are stable, these receptors can function optimally, translating hormonal signals into precise biological actions.
+When hormone levels are stable, these receptors can function optimally, translating hormonal signals into precise biological actions.
 Inconsistent dosing creates a state of flux that can lead to several downstream consequences:

 • Receptor Downregulation ∞ When hormone levels spike erratically, cells may protect themselves from overstimulation by reducing the number of available receptors.
 This can make your body less sensitive to the hormone, even when levels are adequate, a phenomenon that can perpetuate the very symptoms you are trying to alleviate.